 - effective and appropriate recommendations, including compensatory strategies specific to the individual’s unique needs.

-In short, an evaluation will help clarify the underlying problem area(s) so that you (or your child) can work to your potential and achieve success.
+In short, an evaluation will help clarify the underlying problem area(s) so that the individual can work at their potential and achieve success.

 What to Expect?

-Typically, the evaluation process begins with an intake interview.
+The evaluation process begins with an intake interview.
 The goal of this interview is twofold.
 For one, it establishes an understanding of the challenges and needs.
-Secondly, it further determines whether testing is warranted and the type of testing needed.
+Secondly, it determines whether testing is warranted and the nature of testing required.

 The actual test administration can take anywhere from 4-7 hours.
 The sessions are usually scheduled in two hour blocks of time.
-Having said this, depending on the client the length of the sessions can be adjusted accordingly.
+The length of the sessions can be adjusted accordingly depending on the client.

 How Assessments are Billed?